 I recently had the pleasure of filming another Balbirnie House wedding video.
-This was the finale to Tracey and James’ wedding day.
-The entertainment in this film was provided by Arbroath based entertainers, Pepperpot.
+This was the grand finale to Tracey and James’ wedding day.
+The entertainment in this film was provided by Arbroath-based entertainers, Pepperpot.

-This Balbirnie House wedding video was recorded using two Canon 5DMK2 cameras.
+This Balbirnie House wedding video was recorded using two top of the range Canon digital cameras.
 One camera was mounted on a tripod to film Pepperpot.
-The other camera was mounted on my Steadicam Merlin stabiliser to film the dancing.
-A super-wide angle 16-35mm L USM MK2 lens provides an amazing perspective that a regular fixed-lens video camera just cannot match.
-I prefer to walk round the dancefloor to film the dancing.
+The second camera was mounted on my Steadicam Merlin stabiliser to film the dancing.
+A super-wide angle lens provides an amazing perspective that a regular fixed-lens video camera just cannot match.
+I prefer to walk around the dance floor to film the dancing.
 Being rooted to the spot just doesn’t look as good being right there in and around the dancing!

-I’m one of the few Scottish wedding film makers to offer this kind of service.
-Most videographers won’t invest in the equipment required for the sake of filming a few minutes of dancing.
-This is understandable.
-But if you want to create a wedding film that looks different and so much better than your average wedding reception film, then the investment is worth every penny!
+I’m one of the few Scottish wedding videographers to offer this kind of service.
+Many wedding videographers won’t invest in this equipment required for the sake of filming a few minutes of dancing.
+But if you want to create a wedding film that looks different and so much better than your average wedding video, then the investment is worth every penny!

 I always love filming Balbirnie House weddings.
 The evening receptions are always great to film.
-Balbirnie House has the most amazing dancefloor.
-It looks like a regular dancefloor.
-However when the newly-weds step onto the floor and begin their first dance, the floor becomes illuminated with thousands of tiny flashing lights.
-The lights are actually built into the floor and look really special when lit up.
-An added bonus is that the dancefloor is a decent size.
+Balbirnie House has the most amazing dance floor.
+It looks like a regular dance floor.
+However, when the newly-weds step onto the floor and begin their first dance, the floor becomes illuminated with hundreds of tiny flashing lights.
+The lights are actually built into the floor and look brilliant when lit up.
+An added bonus is that the dance floor is a decent size.
 Plenty of space for larger wedding parties.
-And room for me to walk around the edge of the dancefloor filming everyone partying!
+And room for me to walk around the edge of the dance floor filming everyone partying!

-Here’s the film of the first three dances of the evening reception of this wonderful Balbirnie House Hotel wedding.
+Here’s the video of the first three dances of the evening reception of this wonderful Balbirnie House Hotel wedding.